CandylabS/paper-cranes/README.md

 An audio experiment of translating animations into musical ideas.
 ## Background
 <p>Evoking the feeling of a broad, open space has been a device used by contemporary classical composers and ambient producers.</p>
+<p>Different sections or elements of the music are envisioned as responses to different areas within the moving graphics.
+Each controlling factor of the scene triggers a change to the music loop—a shift in texture, instrumentation, rhythm, melody, or harmony.</p>
 <p>My intention is to create music that draws the listener into the world of digital artworks — music that "gives the listener a new lens" through which to see graphics.</p>
 ## Method
 The goal of this project is to find musical equivalents to color, texture, line, shape, etc., and fit them with each other in a landscape music context.